Jehuong/Jehuong.github.io/mechanics.md

 \mathbf{R} _i = \mathbf{R} + \mathbf{r} _{i}
 $$

 where r with subscript i is therby the vector from center of mass to each of particle.
-Writing r explicitly,
+Writing r explicitly, or think equivalently, move origin to the center of mass,

 $$
 \begin{aligned}